 With the limitation on itemized deductions in 2018 there are several schemes floating around for circumventing the tax code.
-One of the more popular schemes is the idea of a self rental.
+One of the more popular schemes is the idea of a self rental, or the ability to rent to yourself.
 Think about it – if I won’t be able to itemize in 2018 due to the doubling of the standard deduction and the limitation on the state and local tax deduction there must be some way I can get a tax benefit from home ownership.

 Why not put my home in an LLC and rent to myself?
 The LLC will get to deduct all the mortgage interest, real estate taxes, utilities, etc. Wouldn’t this be a great idea?
 Unfortunately, and quite obviously, this doesn’t work out like you may think.

 The main reason why renting your own home to yourself doesn’t work is because it creates phantom income and phantom losses.
 Let’s say you want to put your home in an LLC and rent the home to yourself for $1,000 per month.
 That $1,000 per month is not a deduction on your personal return and is instead rental income on your LLC.
 If you don’t have enough expenses to offset that rental income then you just created phantom taxable income.

 Well, what if your expenses exceed your rental income?
 If your expenses exceed your taxable income then you’ll run into passive activity loss limitations.
 If you don’t have passive income to offset those passive rental losses then chances are you’ll have non deductible losses.
 Even if you did have passive income there are special IRS rules that prevent taxpayers from benefiting from self rental losses.
 Therefore, you’ll either have non deductible losses or create taxable income.

 Renting to Yourself Could Create a Mess In The Future

 Even if you were to run your self rental at a break-even you would still run into major tax problems in the future.
 If you have a self rental then chances are you’re taking a depreciation deduction on your home to offset the rental income.